la-ots/pelican/docs/whats-new/index.md

 We’re continually improving Pelican.
 The following changes are listed by the date we completed each change.

+## 2.0.3 – November 2023

+- Icons in List Group links are vertically centered

 ## 2.0.2 – 28 November 2023

 - Links in tables get underlines, and double underlines on hover, by default for accessibility.